-The Defence business stream successfully signed the Process Partner & Equipment 10 year contract for AWE's warhead manufacturing programme.
-Initial contract execution took place for Phase 1 of the programme under a framework agreement.
+The Defence business stream continues to deliver the Process Partner & Equipment PPE 10-year contract for AWE's warhead manufacturing programme.
+The contract has moved into Phase 2 of the programme under the framework agreement and has seen growth in delivery of the supply chain element of the contract, which has contributed to the revenue and order intake growth seen in FY2023.
 The Mensa programme continued with installation of the doors progressing in year.
 The Defence business stream also continue to support activity at Devonport Royal Dockyard for upgrade of dock facilities to meet future submarine programmes as well as continuing with delivering refurbishment and upgrade of critical infrastructure at HMNB Clyde.

-The Civil Decommissioning business stream continued to see strong performance on the design frameworks at Sellafield, with continued growth in scope seen within this area.
+The Civil Decommissioning business stream continued to see strong performance on the design frameworks at Sellafield, underpinning the revenue position for the year.
 Strong delivery also continued on PFCS (Pile Fuel Cladding Silo).
-Progress on Dounreay Materials Test Reactor was restricted in year through continued high levels of tritium site restricting access to site.
-The Magnox programmes continue to perform well with submission of a bid in year for Hinkley Point A Vault Retrievals with an outcome expected in FY 22/23.
+Dounreay Materials Test Reactor was terminated in year due to the continued high levels of tritium on site restricting access and resulting in significant delays to the programme.
+This contract had previously forecast a significant loss that has been partial mitigated following agreement of the settlement.
+The Magnox programmes continue to perform well with confirmation received in year for Hinkley Point A Vault Retrievals that Cavendish were the preferred bidder.
+This contract will not start delivering revenue to the business until FY24.

 The Services business stream continues to provide services to EDF's generating fleet, including critical reactor core analysis, maintenance and outage support at Dungeness.
-Specialist services support covering safety cases, radiological protection, decommissioning planning, waste and fuels management, environmental assessment and structural engineering continues to be provided across a number of contracts within the Cavendish Nuclear portfolio.
+Specialist services support covering safety cases, radiological protection, decommissioning planning, waste and fuels management, environmental assessment and structural engineering continues to be provided across a number of contracts within the Cavendish Nuclear portfolio maintaining a steady revenue stream from previous years, with some growth coming from continued development of the consultancy arm of the business.